Read on below to find out more about Alabama medical schools, including how to increase your chances of acceptance.

 VCOM also asks you to complete at least six “additional biomedical science credit hours at the 200 level or above.”
 You can fulfill this requirement by taking classes in:

-Candidates must achieve at least a 3.2 cumulative and science GPA to be considered for admission.
-Additionally, while VCOM has no minimum MCAT score, the average score achieved by admitted students is around 500, and it typically doesn’t consider scores under 494.
+Candidates must achieve at least a 3.4 cumulative and science GPA to be considered for admission.
+The average score achieved by admitted students is between 500 to 506; the school typically doesn’t consider scores under 494.

-If you’re invited for an interview, you will complete three in-person one-on-one interviews with VCOM faculty or administration members.
+If you’re invited for an interview, you’ll complete three traditional in-person interviews with VCOM faculty or administration members.

-We’ve provided several tips below to help you ace your application and enroll at one of the medical schools in Alabama.
+We’ve provided several tips below to help you ace your application and get into medical colleges in Alabama.

 Research your preferred school’s selection criteria, mission statement, and values to uncover what they look for in an ideal applicant.
-For example, UAB Heersink values an applicant’s potential to meet the needs of “the state of Alabama, particularly those of underserved populations in the state.
-These needs include primary care medical needs of racial and ethnic minorities and rural populations.”
+For example, UAB Heersink values an applicant’s potential to meet the needs of “the state of Alabama, particularly those of underserved populations in the state.”

-Your personal statement or secondary application essays are the best places to align your application with a college’s vision.
-Use specific and detailed examples to show you have done your research, and it will increase your chances of admission.
+Your personal statement or secondary essays are the best places to align your application with a college’s vision.
+Use specific examples to show you’ve done your research.

 We’ve outlined several tips below to help you understand more about Alabama’s medical schools and how you can get into one.